-Thomson, Rhodes & Cowie’s long standing representation of parties involved in litigation has focused upon our clients’ two major concerns, namely the quality of services rendered and the cost of those services.
+Our long-standing representation of parties involved in litigation has focused on our clients’ two major concerns: namely, the quality of services rendered and the cost of those services.

-Our goal is to achieve the maximum advantage for our clients in court while at the same time avoiding unnecessary expense.
-Cases are analyzed and evaluated at an early stage in the litigation so as to afford our clients the opportunity to identify cases which are appropriate for early disposition or settlement, thereby avoiding unwarranted or unnecessary legal costs.
-Litigation activities are directed toward efficiency while at the same time thoroughly performing each task necessary to afford complete readiness for trial.
-Paralegals will, consistent with good practice, perform services for which they are qualified so as to contain client costs.
+Our goal is to achieve the maximum advantage for our clients in court while at the same time avoiding unnecessary expenses.
+Cases are analyzed and evaluated at an early stage in the litigation so as to afford our clients the opportunity to identify cases that are appropriate for early disposition or settlement, thereby avoiding unwarranted or unnecessary legal costs.
+We direct litigation activities toward efficiency while at the same time thoroughly performing each task necessary to afford complete readiness for trial.
+Consistent with good practice, our paralegals perform services for which they are qualified so as to contain client costs.

 Our attorneys try cases.
-Thomson, Rhodes & Cowie has gained a reputation as an aggressive and highly successful trial firm through its dedication to thorough preparation and its willingness to try cases when indicated.
-Our clients recognize that even cases which are appropriate for settlement can be more advantageously concluded where opponents are aware that opposing counsel is thoroughly prepared, willing and able to try cases.
+Thomson, Rhodes & Cowie has gained a reputation as an aggressive and highly successful trial firm through our dedication to thorough preparation and our willingness to try cases when indicated.
+Our clients recognize that even cases that are appropriate for settlement can be more advantageously concluded when opponents are aware that opposing counsel is thoroughly prepared, willing and able to try cases.

-In some situations litigation is not the best way to resolve a dispute.
-Alternatives such as negotiation, mediation, arbitration and mini-trials may be superior for cost, public relations or morale reasons.
-The lawyers at Thomson, Rhodes & Cowie are experienced in determining when ADR is appropriate for a particular dispute or as a company-wide policy.
-They can evaluate the myriad of ADR options and identify the device best suited to an employer’s needs.
+In some situations, litigation is not the best way to resolve a dispute.
+Alternatives, such as negotiation, mediation, arbitration and minitrials may be superior for cost, public relations or morale reasons.
+At Thomson, Rhodes & Cowie, we are experienced in determining when ADR is appropriate for a particular dispute or as a company-wide policy.
+We can evaluate the myriad of alternative dispute resolution (ADR) options and identify the device best suited to an employer’s needs.